Hotels near Martineztown Sport Field

 Which hotels near Martineztown Sport Field are good for team or group travel?

 Several hotels near Martineztown Sport Field accommodate team and group travel.
-Home2 Suites by Hilton Albuquerque / Downtown-University (1.05 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Embassy Suites by Hilton Albuquerque (1.14 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Red Roof Inn Albuquerque - Midtown (1.76 mi) offers bus or oversized vehicle parking and on-site laundry.
+Crowne Plaza Albuquerque by IHG (1.39 mi, from $116/night), Home2 Suites by Hilton Albuquerque / Downtown-University (1.05 mi, from $158/night), and Embassy Suites by Hilton Albuquerque (1.14 mi, from $152/night) all offer meeting space, complimentary breakfast, and on-site laundry.
+Crowne Plaza Albuquerque by IHG also has bus or oversized vehicle parking.

 Are there extended-stay hotels near Martineztown Sport Field?

-Yes — several extended-stay hotels are available near Martineztown Sport Field.
-Home2 Suites by Hilton Albuquerque / Downtown-University (1.05 mi) offers a full kitchen and on-site laundry.
-TownePlace Suites by Marriott Albuquerque Old Town (1.84 mi) offers a full kitchen and on-site laundry.
+Yes — Home2 Suites by Hilton Albuquerque / Downtown-University (1.05 mi, from $158/night) and TownePlace Suites by Marriott Albuquerque Old Town (1.84 mi, from $216/night) are all extended-stay properties near Martineztown Sport Field, with full kitchens and on-site laundry.

 Are there budget-friendly hotels near Martineztown Sport Field?